efornal/mollys/README.md

 # mollys
-Administration request for internal user accounts to the organization
+Administration request for internal user accounts to the organization.
+The user accounts are relationated with ldap account

 ### Package Installation
 ```bash